iagoleal/iagoleal.github.io/content/posts/sample-distributions.md

 $$ \Sto{N} \cong \prod_{i = 1}^N \Delta^N.$$

-This is a compact set, by [Tychonoff's theorem](https://en.wikipedia.org/wiki/Tychonoff's_theorem#) and we can uniformly sample from it by drawing each component independently.
+This is compact and we can uniformly sample from it by drawing each component independently.

 ```julia
 function sample_sto(n)